 The handicap differentials of your other 19 scores will be similarly calculated and the average of the best 8 becomes your new WHS handicap index, which will also be to one decimal place.
 As you put in further rounds from 2nd November they will replace your oldest rounds which will drop out of consideration and your handicap index will trend up or down depending on how well you are playing.

-If you have less than 20 but at least 3 rounds in your record, your handicap index will be based on fewer rounds in accordance with published tables (click here to view).
+If you have less than 20 but at least 3 rounds in your record, your handicap index will be based on published tables (click here to view).
 A minimum of three rounds is required to be awarded a handicap index.
 As your handicap index will be best representative of your playing ability if it is based on the maximum number of rounds, you are encouraged to try and reach 20 qualifying rounds before 2nd November if possible, or as soon as possible afterwards.